New disclosure shows growing Kushner wealth, debt

 She reported a stake in the Trump International Hotel in Washington, D.C., worth between $5 million and $25 million.
 The hotel has been a focus of lawsuits against the president and ethics watchdogs who say Trump is violating the Constitution by profiting from his office as diplomats spend big money there.

+Kushner and his wife took at least $83 million in income and capital gains last year, according to the disclosures.

-The disclosure also showed that Kushner has assumed growing debt over the past year, both expanding his use of revolving lines of credit and taking on additional debt of between $5 million and $25 million as part of his family company's purchase last year of a New Jersey apartment complex.
+Kushner's disclosure also showed that he has assumed growing debt over the past year, both expanding his use of revolving lines of credit and taking on additional debt of between $5 million and $25 million as part of his family company's purchase last year of a New Jersey apartment complex.

 A series of interim financial reports last year showed that Kushner had increased lines of credit with Bank of America, New York Community Bank and Signature Bank, each from at least $1 million to $5 million.
 Such moves do not mean that Kushner has yet accumulated that debt, but has the ability to do so.